 Dante Gabriel Rossetti’s Models

 Like his Pre-Raphaelite brethren, Dante Gabriel Rossetti used live models in his works.
-Throughout the course of his career, the same faces grace his canvasses, ranging from family members to lovers.
+Throughout the course of his career, many of the same faces grace his canvasses, ranging from family members to lovers.
 Occasionally, models Elizabeth Siddal and Alexa Wilding are confused for each other.
-Other models may be misidentified completely, so this post is intended to … Read more
+Other models may be misidentified completely, so this post is … Read more

 Did Elizabeth Siddal inspire Bram Stoker?